vagabond1215/RPG/README.md

 ### Magical Proficiencies

-Characters now track separate proficiencies for Stone, Water, Wind, Fire, Ice, Thunder, Dark, Light, Destructive, Healing, Reinforcement, Enfeebling and Summoning magic.
+Characters now track separate proficiencies for Stone, Water, Wind, Fire, Ice, Thunder, Dark, Light, Destructive, Healing, Reinforcement, Enfeebling and Summoning.
 The `gainProficiencyWithChance` function in `script.js` calculates how these values increase when spells are cast.
 The spellbook requires a character to meet the proficiency threshold in both a spell's element and its school before it can be used.

 ### Weapon Skills